Skip to main content

 • Background and Interests

-He is currently the Tobacco Research Lead for the COMPASS study, the only study of its kind that provides longitudinal data for multiple health behaviours and evaluates changes to school programs, policies, and the built environment in four Canadian provinces.
+He is currently the Tobacco Research Lead for the COMPASS study, the only study of its kind that provides longitudinal data for multiple health behaviours and evaluates changes to school programs, policies, and the built environment in five Canadian provinces.

 • Publications